-Investment property valuation reductions of £nil (2021: £0.3 million) arose from a decrease in retail property values of £0.1 million (2021: £1.5 million) and an increase in industrial property values of £0.1 million (2021: £1.2 million).
-Following the sale of one shopping centre in West Bromwich, the remaining retail properties all form part of our community retail portfolio.
-These assets are relatively high yielding, have low vacancy rates and are not as affected as other asset classes by recent increases in interest rates.
-This further strengthens our view that the market is differentiating between community retail investments and shopping centre or fashion focused retail investments.
+Investment property valuation reductions of £0.15 million (2022: £nil) arose from a decrease in retail property values of £0.08 million (2022: £0.1 million) and a decrease in industrial property values of £0.07 million (2022: increase £0.1 million).
+Our retail assets entirely consisting of essential retail, are relatively high yielding, have low vacancy rates and are not as affected as other asset classes by recent increases in interest rates.
+This further strengthens our view that the market is differentiating between local essential retail investments and shopping centre or fashion focused retail investments.